Creamy Southwest Chicken Soup for Instant Pot

 Luckily they LOVED it.
 This version made it to the exclusive favorite dinner list, too, and I was happy to have another version of chicken soup for Instant Pot!

 The only seasoning I used in here was my Sweet Potato Fry Seasoning.
 I’ve talked a lot about this blend because it’s one of my favorites.
-It’s super easy to make (I’m 99.9% sure you already have the ingredients) and I keep a mason jar of it in my cupboard all the time.
+It’s super easy to make (I’m 99.9% sure you already have the ingredients — chili powder, garlic powder, ground cumin, and salt.) and I keep a mason jar of it in my cupboard all the time.

 I always put it on our sweet potato fries, sometimes I use it for other roasted vegetables or as a quick dry rub if I need to season some chicken for grilling.
 It’s super versatile.